Bakri Ibni

-Bakri Ibni (born 25 August 1952) is a Malaysian former football player who represented the Malaysian national football team in the mid-1970s and early 1980s.
+Bakri Ibni (born 25 August 1952) is a Malaysian former football player who represented the Malaysian national football team in the 1970s - 1980s.

 Career Overview

 He played for Perlis FA in Malaysia's domestic competition until 1984 and joined Selangor club Talasco to unite with legendary national striker Mokhtar Dahari.
 With Talasco, he won Selangor Dunhill Cup and reached Semi-final Malaysia FAM Cup.
 As a national player, Bakri scored 16 international goals in 63 appearances for Malaysia.